esraamabdelsalam/student-engagement-system/README.md

 # Student Engagement System

-This project implements computer vision models for monitoring students during the learning process.
+This project implements computer vision and machine learning models for monitoring students during the learning process.

 ## Requirements